Skip to content Skip to cookie consent

 Tearfund's ethnicity pay gap report

-At Tearfund, we recognise the value of transparency as we take steps to create an inclusive and diverse UK workforce.
-As part of this, we are sharing our first ‘Ethnicity Pay Gap’ report.
 Our ethnicity pay gap shows the difference between the average hourly rate of pay for a white staff member, and the average hourly rate of pay for staff members of other ethnicities.
 There is currently no legal requirement for ethnicity pay gap reporting.

-We have calculated our ethnicity pay gap data using a snapshot of data on 5 April, for staff based in England, Scotland, Wales and Northern Ireland.
+We’ve calculated our ethnicity pay gap data using a snapshot of data on 5 April, for staff based in England, Scotland, Wales and Northern Ireland.

 While Tearfund has taken steps in recent years to increase the number of roles recruited outside of the UK, this wider diversity is not reflected in these UK ethnicity pay gap results.